(Work in Progress - Fourth Revision - v4.0.0)

 CI, the - The Chief Instructor.
 The most senior member of the military staff, and the only one of them who was authorised to award and administer corporal punishment.
 Appointed by Army GHQ in New Delhi and selected from the ranks of serving Staff Sergeants and Warrant Officers, he was seconded to the post of Chief Instructor and granted the local rank of WO I (RSM).
 The CI was directly responsible to the Principal for all matters pertaining to good order, conduct and military discipline in BD.

 Choir Bridge - the bridge on the old cart road between Dharampur and Subathu at the head of the Dagroo valley.
 Evensong was held here on the final Sunday of most Summer Camps.
-The School choir generally assembled on both sides of the stream, under this bridge, with the congregation seated in groups on the banks upstream.
+The School choir generally assembled on both side of the stream, under this bridge, with the congregation seated in groups on the banks upstream.
 Hence the name 'Choir Bridge' which goes back to the early 1900's.
 This old bridge has since been by-passed by a more substantial structure of steel and concrete to cope with today's modern traffic loads.
 However, when the author last checked in September 2012, the familiar old cart road bridge was still left standing alongside the new edifice and is now used for foot traffic.
 Long may it remain there.

 Church Barrack - Block 10, the original Girl's Dormitory and School building next to the Chapel.
 It was the very first of the three-storey dormitory blocks to be built.
 The building underwent many changes and modifications and got the name 'Church Barrack' after it was completely rebuilt in the early 1920's.